Curriculum & Pricing

 The fee does not cover the cost of Cambridge Latin Course textbooks or its official website and/or ebook.
 The prices for these resources can be found below under "Resources Needed".
 The fee also does not include any technical visits requested by families to help set up, fix, or provide training for

-Access to the Cambridge Latin Course, 5th edition : You can purchase (A) just the physical textbook (available from any number of sources, including Amazon), (B) purchase the physical textbook that also comes with a yearly subscription to the Cambridge Latin "Elevate" website (available directly from Cambridge University Press and from Amazon) , or (C) rely solely on the digital notes and worksheets I provide to your Google Classroom account (more on Google Classroom below).
+Access to the Cambridge Latin Course, 4th edition : You can purchase (A) just the physical textbook (available from any number of sources, including Amazon), (B) purchase a yearly subscription to the Cambridge Latin Course "Elevate" website (available directly from Cambridge University Press ) , or (C) a combination of both the physical textbook and the website access.

-- The paperback textbook alone can be purchased for around $30-60 dollars each (hardbacks are also available, but are more expensive).
-The first two books (Units 1 and 2) are on the low end of that price scale, while the third book is on the higher end (because the North American version of Unit 3 actually contains the original U.K. Units 3 and 4 in one larger book).
+- The paperback textbook can be purchased for around $20-50 dollars each (hardbacks are also available, but are more expensive).
+The first two books (Units 1 and 2) are on the low end of that price scale, while the third and forth books are on the higher end (because the North American version of Units 3 & 4 actually contains two original U.K. Unit books combined in one larger book).

 - I personally recommend the purchasing both the physical textbook as well as Elevate website/ebook option, although it is up to the individual family to decide.
-I will be providing digital worksheets and notes based on the online text.
+I will be providing digital worksheets, supplemental audio/visual materials, and interactive notes based on the online text.